sulis-hpc/sulis-hpc.github.io/software.markdown

 libdeflate | Heavily optimized library for DEFLATE/zlib/gzip compression and decompression. | [libdeflate/1.10](#libdeflate110) <BR>[libdeflate/1.15](#libdeflate115) <BR>[libdeflate/1.18](#libdeflate118) <BR>[libdeflate/1.19](#libdeflate119) <BR>
 libdrm | Direct Rendering Manager runtime library. | [libdrm/2.4.100](#libdrm24100) <BR>[libdrm/2.4.102](#libdrm24102) <BR>[libdrm/2.4.106](#libdrm24106) <BR>[libdrm/2.4.107](#libdrm24107) <BR>[libdrm/2.4.110](#libdrm24110) <BR>[libdrm/2.4.115](#libdrm24115) <BR>[libdrm/2.4.117](#libdrm24117) <BR>[libdrm/2.4.99](#libdrm2499) <BR>
 libepoxy | Epoxy is a library for handling OpenGL function pointer management for you | [libepoxy/1.5.10](#libepoxy1510) <BR>[libepoxy/1.5.4](#libepoxy154) <BR>[libepoxy/1.5.8](#libepoxy158) <BR>
-libev | A full-featured and high-performance (see benchmark)event loop that is loosely modelled after libevent, but without itslimitations and bugs.
-It is used in GNU Virtual Private Ethernet,rxvt-unicode, auditd, the Deliantra MORPG Server and Client, and manyother programs. | [libev/4.33](#libev433) <BR>
+libev | A full-featured and high-performance (see benchmark) event loop that is loosely modelled after libevent, but without its limitations and bugs.
+It is used in GNU Virtual Private Ethernet, rxvt-unicode, auditd, the Deliantra MORPG Server and Client, and many other programs. | [libev/4.33](#libev433) <BR>
 libevent | The libevent API provides a mechanism to execute a callback function when a specific event occurs on a file descriptor or after a timeout has been reached.
 Furthermore, libevent also support callbacks due to signals or regular timeouts. | [libevent/2.1.11](#libevent2111) <BR>[libevent/2.1.12](#libevent2112) <BR>
 libexif | A library for parsing, editing, and saving EXIF data. | [libexif/0.6.24](#libexif0624) <BR>
 libfabric | Libfabric is a core component of OFI.
 It is the library that defines and exportsthe user-space API of OFI, and is typically the only software that applicationsdeal with directly.
 It works in conjunction with provider libraries, which areoften integrated directly into libfabric. | [libfabric/1.11.0](#libfabric1110) <BR>[libfabric/1.12.1](#libfabric1121) <BR>[libfabric/1.13.2](#libfabric1132) <BR>[libfabric/1.15.1](#libfabric1151) <BR>[libfabric/1.16.1](#libfabric1161) <BR>[libfabric/1.18.0](#libfabric1180) <BR>[libfabric/1.19.0](#libfabric1190) <BR>